The Ultimate Guide To The African Fat-Tailed Gecko

 An AFTG’s poop tells so much about their health.
 An ideal poop looks similar to bird droppings – it’s colored dark brown and well-formed.
 However, their poop can look different sometimes when they eat the substrate in their tank.

-Read our extensive article on Common Questions About Your African Fat Tail Geckos Tail can help you further understand this topic.
+Our extensive article on Common Questions About Your African Fat Tail Geckos Tail can help you further understand this topic.

 Some Sicknesses